 Before we understand the implications of these differences, let’s first understand the key differences between these investment products.

 An ETF, or an Exchange-traded Fund, is an index-tracking investment tool that is traded in a public market.
 Indices are composed of asset classes, such as stocks or bonds, typically focused on a particular segment of the market, such as technology, energy, or real estate, or on a particular geography such as Japan or Emerging Markets.
 ETFs follow these indices to track the market’s volatility.
-ETFs are traded on the stock exchange just like a security and they are very popular: in 2016, 14 out of the 15 most active securities were ETF, and only one was a stock: Apple.
+ETFs are traded on the stock exchange just like a security and they are very popular: in 2016, 14 out of the 15 most active securities were ETFs, and only one was a stock: Apple.

 An example of an ETF is the SPDR S&P500 ETF (ticker: SPY), that tracks the S&P500 index.
 Buying shares of SPY, an investor gets exposure to the performance of the S&P 500.